Frame and park settings

 🛈 Be sure to always close the polyline by using the close command (enter C into the command line while still drawing the line) or attaching the polyline end vertex to the start point with the green object snap.

-This error message appears when there are problems with the PV area region.
+The following error message appears when there are problems with the PV area region.
 Try checking the vertices to see whether you might have any polyline crossing over each other that create smaller areas or perhaps vertices on top of each other.

 Defining exclusion zones (offset areas)